Does Home Insurance Cover Septic Tank Damage?

 In simpler words, if the damage was something that could have been prevented or avoided by the homeowner, your insurance policy won’t shoulder the responsibility.

 However, you will get coverage if septic tank damage affects other areas of your home.
 For example, if the damage results in an unwanted flow of scup or waste materials inside your home, you will be covered.
-Your home insurance policy will extend coverage for bills related from repairing damaged carpets, professional mopping of the floor or removal of fecal material.
+Your home insurance policy will extend coverage for bills related to repairing damaged carpets, professional mopping of the floor, or removal of fecal material.

 Moreover, a standard home insurance policy won’t offer you coverage for septic tank damage if it’s caused by “Act of God” disasters.
-The most common examples here would be earthquake and flood.
-If you are staying in a flood-prone or earthquake-prone area, it’s better to sign up with individual flood insurance or earthquake insurance for safety.
+The most common examples here would be earthquakes and floods.
+If you are staying in a flood-prone or earthquake-prone area, it’s better to sign up for individual flood insurance or earthquake insurance for safety.

 There could be situations where the damage has been caused without human error but the insurance company is not ready to accept it.
 For example, your insurer may deny paying a claim for tank damage even when you are particular about tank maintenance.
 In such situations, you will need to consult an adjuster.
 The adjuster will review your case and negotiate with your insurance company to ensure the right coverage for you.
 But in case the insurer is still not ready to pay, you have every right to lodge a complaint with the insurance department of your State.